doylep/sail/README.md

 The best programs always start by telling you what they can't do, so here are some critical limitations: sail only works with a single packet format.
 If you can't comform your data to that packet style, you'll have to make some code modifications and recompile to fit your needs.
-We'd love it if you're willing to fork the project and share your version with us. sail doesn't have a GUI, and sending commands to the balloon is correspondingly ugly.
+We'd love it if you're willing to fork the project and share your version with us.

+sail doesn't have a GUI, and sending commands to the balloon is correspondingly ugly.

 To effectively use sail, you'll also need to open a browser and a spreadsheet program.
 Only data interpretation and storage is built into sail.

 It only works for flights under 24 hours (because of a time storage decision).
 If you're running flights longer than that, give me a call because you deserve an award.

 *Known Issues*
 Loading parameters from a file does not check their validity.
 An invalid parameter in the file can cause the program to hang or crash.

+When cycling through ports, the program prints a lot of errors.
+I haven't figured out how to resolve with without editing the RS232 library, which would be unfortunate.

 ------------